Maureen-osaghae/Automated-Security-Response-with-EventBridge-and-Lambda/README.md

 # Infrastructure as Code (IaC)

-After completing the lab in the AWS Console, I developed a Terraform template to automate deployment across environments.
+After completing the lab in the AWS Console, I developed a Terraform template to automate deployment across environments (Check my repo).
 This template encapsulates:
 - EventBridge rule creation
 - Lambda deployment